 According to local brochures, the Périgord has “1,001 fortified castles”, which now contribute to the wonderful heritage of the region.
 The most famous of them are Beynac Castle, Bourdeilles Castle, Castelnaud Castle, Hautefort Castle, Losse Castle, Montfort Castle, Puyguilhem Castle or Puymartin Castle.

 The four regions of Périgord

 Today, the Dordogne département is the third-largest in France and is part of the administrative region of Aquitaine.
 With 45% of its territory covered with forests, it is the third most forested département of France.
 Apart from Périgueux and Bergerac, no town has more than 20,000 inhabitants and the département’s total population accounts for about 400,000.
 It is estimated that approximately 20,000 Brits reside in the Périgord.

 Although the Dordogne département has replaced (by name only) the historic province since 1790, it is still very common to refer to it as Périgord nowadays.
 There are in fact, now 4 Périgords that are extensively used by tourist boards: Périgord Blanc (white), Périgord Vert (green), Périgord Noir (black) and Périgord Pourpre (purple).

 The Périgord Vert is located to the north of the Dordogne département with Nontron as its headcity.
 It takes its name from the verdant meadows and forests covering its rounded hills.

 At the centre of the département stretches the Périgord Blanc, the white colour refer to the limestone plateaux that can be found along the valley of the Isle River.
 It also includes Périgueux, the administration headcity of the Dordogne département.

 To the South-East, the Périgord Noir is the most famous and most visited of all four and features first-ranking touristic destinations such as Sarlat-la-Canéda and the Dordogne Valley.
 It owes its black colour to the dark woods of oak and pine trees.

 The Périgord Pourpre, organised around the city of Bergerac, is a recent addition to the coloured Périgords from 1970 for touristic purposes.
-It is as purple as the heavy wine grapes that makes its vineyards the second largest in Aquitaine.
+It is as purple as the heavy wine grapes that make its vineyards the second largest in Aquitaine.
 The area features the village of Monpazier and the castle of Monbazillac.